 About the Program

-This PNP specialty prepares registered nurses to be nurse practitioners with children and their families in primary health care settings.
+This Pediatric Nurse Practitioner specialty prepares registered nurses to be nurse practitioners with children and their families in primary health care settings.
 This advanced practice specialty includes direct client assessment, diagnosis, management, and treatment, client advocacy, client/family education, consultation, and program planning, implementation, evaluation, and research.
 Graduates are eligible to apply to the state of California for certification as a Nurse Practitioner, and are qualified to seek national certification by examination through specialty boards for the PNP.